orbingol/NURBS-Python/FORMATS.md

 | 1 | -1 |
 | 0 | -1 |

-The method to read control points from the files structured like the above are
+The method to read control points from the files structured like the above are;

 * `read_ctrlpts(file_name)` for files containing _(x, y)_ style control points.
 * `read_ctrlptsw(file_name)` for files containing _(x\*w, y\*w, w)_ style weighted control points.